 Assessment 2

 Health promotion activities have gained much consideration from public healthcare stakeholders because of their ability to save a significant amount of costs associated with treating illnesses and diseases.
 Generally, health promotion activities usually focus on enabling individuals to control their lives and take necessary steps to improve their health and wellbeing.
 The older population is one of the population segments in the community that has received significant attention from health care stakeholders over recent years.
-This increases interest is mainly influenced by the realization that this population group is highly vulnerable to a wide range of preventable health problems, which make their lives miserable and less satisfying.
-Thus, various strategies and campaigns continue to be created and implemented in order to promote positive health and wellbeing of older people to enhance the ability of members of this population group to lead a fulfilling and stress-free life.
+This increasing interest is mainly influenced by the realisation that this population group is highly vulnerable to a wide range of preventable health problems, which make their lives miserable and less satisfying reference. various strategies and campaigns continue to be created and implemented in order to promote positive health and wellbeing of older people to enhance the ability of members of this population group to lead a fulfilling and stress-free life.
 To understand how these health interventions work, this assessment paper offers a critical and comprehensive exploration of a selected health promotion strategy and campaign and justifies the identified strategy and campaign and its relation to the care of older people.
 Additionally, this paper will also provide a critical analysis and assessment of the identified health promotion strategy and campaign and its relevance to older people.
 Finally, this assessment paper will devise a local-level health promotion plan for addressing tobacco use among the older population related to the identified strategy and campaign.

 Health Promotion Strategy and Campaign

-The health promotion strategy selected in this assessment paper is Australia’s National Tobacco Strategy (NTS), while the health promotion campaign chosen here is that of ‘Every cigarette is doing you damage’ (Australian Institute of Health and Welfare (AIHW), 2018).
+The health promotion strategy selected in this assessment paper is Australia’s National Tobacco Strategy (NTS). this strategy states ‘Every cigarette is doing you damage’ (Australian Institute of Health and Welfare [AIHW], 2018).
 In essence, the NTS is a tobacco control intervention developed and implemented by the Australian government to help reduce the use of tobacco products across its populations.
-The NTS is mainly considered an intervention that offers other governmental and non-governmental agencies an operational framework that they can use to promote tobacco use cessation and mitigation of the potential harms associated with tobacco use.
-There are several ways the NTS and the ‘Every cigarette is doing you damage’ campaign have realized a significant reduction of cigarette use among the Australian population.
+The NTS is mainly considered an intervention that offers other governmental and non-governmental agencies an operational framework that they can use to promote tobacco use cessation and mitigation of the potential harms associated with tobacco usereference.
+There are several ways the NTS and the ‘Every cigarette is doing you damage’ campaign have realised a significant reduction of cigarette use among the Australian population.
 Some of the most notable measures employed by the health promotion strategy and campaign identified here include the deliberate increment of tobacco excise taxes, enforcing laws and policies promoting smoke-free population, running social marketing campaigns against tobacco use, and establishing strategies to curb the trade of illicit tobacco in the country (AIHW, 2020a; Department of Health, 2018).
 In addition to these measures, the NTS and ‘Every cigarette is doing you damage’ campaign have also progressively implemented other interventions such as requiring tobacco products to use plain packages, including graphic labelling on such products with health warnings, barring commercial advertising, promotion or sponsorship of tobacco and its products and offering the necessary support to encourage smokers to quit using cigarette products (Department of Health, 2018).

 Justification of the Selected Strategy and Campaign